-Emilie's first experience with LE was helping a friend, then country coordinator.
-In 2015 she decided to be part of the program by hosting.
-It was something new to welcome a person that you don’t know at your place and live with you for one month completely.
-Jennifer Kozyra was her first volunteer, who was a stranger and now is a sister.
+Emilie’s first experience with LE was helping a friend, the then Country Coordinator.
+In 2015, she decided to be part of the program by hosting a volunteer.
+Jennifer Kozyra was her first volunteer, who is now like a sister to her.

 Romania – Kinga Popa

 Kinga was born in Oradea, Romania.
 She studied at the Partium Christian University in order to become a social worker.
 She graduated in 2007.
 Later she moved to Budapest, Hungary, and she is working in a dubbing studio as an assistant director and translator.

 In 2004, Kinga started to work as a volunteer for International Children’s Safety Service in Oradea, and that’s where she first heard about Learning Enterprises and met the first LE volunteers in Romania.
 Next year she became the Country Coordinator in Romania.